 Theatre & Dance

-A one-woman show based on the life of Northern Irish blues singer Ottilie Patterson
+A new show about the Northern Irish blues singer Ottilie Patterson

 Age recommendation: 12+